OUR HISTORY

 2005, The Passing of Olivier and the Enduring Legacy of André Laug

-Olivier, after twenty years of leading the company and reinterpreting the style of André Laug, passed away in Rome.
+After twenty years of leading the company and reinterpreting the style of André Laug, Olivier passed away in Rome.
 The atelier continues to take careful measure of the founder’s influence and that of Olivier, ensuring their legacy lives on.

 Photo © André Laug